To,

 out in the notice convening Annual General Meeting for approval of members.
 The Board

 recommends for approval of the same.
-Brief resume of the director who are proposed to be
+Detailed Profile of the directors who are proposed to

-reappointed at the ensuring Annual General meeting, as required as per SEBI (Listing
+be reappointed at the ensuing Annual General meeting, as required as per SEBI (Listing

 Obligations and Disclosure Requirements) Regulations, 2015 and Secretarial Standard is